fabsch225/procedural-animation/native/non_zero_tessellator/README.md

 	-Target template_release
 ```

-To build the Windows library from PowerShell, pass
-`-Platform windows -Arch x86_64`.

-The `.gdextension` resource loads the correct debug or release DLL from
+The `.gdextension` resource loads the correct debug or release library from
-`bin/`.
-Godot discovers `.gdextension` resources automatically when the
+`bin/` for the selected platform.
+Godot discovers `.gdextension` resources
-project opens; there is no plugin checkbox to enable.
+automatically when the project opens; there is no plugin checkbox to enable.

 ## Build for Web